Scientology and psychiatry: The Church of Scientology and psychiatry

 The group says that they are near victory in their war against psychiatry.
 In their treatise Those Who Oppose Scientology, it is stated:

 Today, there are 500 Dianeticists and Scientologists to every psychiatrist [...] while Scientology is more visible than ever, with churches dotting every continent on Earth and millions of parishioners around the world, one is hard pressed to find even a single psychiatrist with a shingle on his door.

 Scientology claims a worldwide membership of more than 8 million, the total of people who have taken the Scientology introductory course.
 The Church of Scientology claims 3.5 million members in the United States, though an independent survey has found the number of people in the United States would state their religion as 'Scientology' is close to 55,000.
 By comparison, the American Psychiatric Association and the American Psychological Association, which are composed of psychiatrists and psychologists, have 38,000 and 148,000 members respectively.

-Mental health care professionals are not concerned that the public will take Citizens Commission on Human Rights (CCHR) materials seriously, because of the organization's connection with the church; however, they argue that these materials can have a harmful impact when quoted without attribution.
+Mental health professionals are not concerned that the public will take Citizens Commission on Human Rights (CCHR) materials seriously, because of the organization's connection with the Church of Scientology; however, they argue that these materials can have a harmful impact when quoted without attribution.

 Except for court trials and media publications and public rallies, published materials have received little notice outside of Scientology and CCHR; of reviews available, few are favorable.
 Psychology professor Benjamin Beit-Hallahmi's short review of Psychiatrists: The Men Behind Hitler states:

 Scientology has attracted much attention through its propaganda effort against what it calls psychiatry.
 This has involved great expense and organizational effort, carried out through a variety of fronts.
 If the book Psychiatrists: The Men Behind Hitler (Roder, Kubillus, & Burwell, 1995) is a representative example, and I believe it is, it proves decisively that the campaign is rooted in total paranoia and pathetic ignorance.
 Reading this book, and I will urge you not to waste too much time doing it, makes clear that the authors simply have no idea what psychiatry is.